jaBaena/SparkML/README.md

-Some code of machine learning with PySpark.
+Some codes of machine learning with Spark (python and java).